Lectures: Wednesday, 12:20, S5 (Pavel Ježek)

 Materials

-- Reminder of differences between reference and value types, specified at the point of type declaration
+- Reminder of the difference between reference and value types, decided at type declaration

-- Examples of typical reference, resp. typical value types
+- Examples of typically reference or typically of value types

 var